-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 {- | Default precedence of 'AllowByIdentity': the top of the allow band -- an

-exact identity is the most explicit allow an operator can state -- yet still
+exact identity is the most explicit allow an operator can state.
+It sits above

 -}